hdShang/arxiv-daily/docs/cs-RO/2025-05-16/papers/250511494v2-shield-safety-on-humanoids-via-cbfs-in-expectation-on-learned-dynami.md

 ---
 layout: default
-title: SHIELD: Safety on Humanoids via CBFs In Expectation on Learned Dynamics
+title: "SHIELD: Safety on Humanoids via CBFs In Expectation on Learned Dynamics"
 ---

 # SHIELD: Safety on Humanoids via CBFs In Expectation on Learned Dynamics